-E3.
-Will this course replace a deleted course?
-Yes □ No ☑ If yes, which one?
-If yes, and the deleted course is 100 or 200 level, has this change been discussed with all the branch campuses that offer this course?
-Yes \Box No \Box Provide a statement below or attach a memo explaining how this replacement will impact Branch campuses and programs.
-F .
-F Justification for Graduate Credit: If the course is numbered outside of 500-699, indicate the nature of additional work to be required of graduate students.
-NA F2.
-Justification for CR/NC or Alternative Grading Scale (include scale in justification): NA а G1.
+E2.
+Has this course been offered as a topic course?
+Yes I No X If yes, in which term(s), and to what average enrollment?

+Provide a statement below or attach a memo explaining how this replacement will impact Branch campuses and programs.

+F. F1.
+Justification for Graduate Credit: If the course is numbered outside of 500-699, indicate the nature of additional work to be required of graduate students.
+NA and a second second

+- F2.
+Justification for CR/NC or Alternative Grading Scale (include scale in justification): NA - G. G1.
 Budgetary and Faculty Load Implications.
-All new courses have such implications, even when replacing a deleted course.
-Justification for offering the course: b.
-I Please see attached mpact on long-range planning for unit, school / college, and university: Please see attached Budget and faculty load data: Please see attached Relevant Library Impact Statement: Complete below or attach a signed memo.
+All new courses have such implications, even when replacing a deleted course. - a.
+Justification for offering the course: Please see attached - b.
+Impact on long-range planning for unit, school / college, and university: Please see attached - c.
+Budget and faculty load data: Please see attached - G2.
+Relevant Library Impact Statement: Complete below or attach a signed memo.
 See Memo in LIB section of form D materials for the MPP proposal.

-Name of Library Name and Signature of Librarian
+Name and Signature of Librarian